Table of Contents (click to expand)

 If you want to use the Internet on only one device, then a regular modem should suffice.
 However, if you want to connect your laptop to the Internet to work and also want to use a messaging app on your phone or tablet, you will need a modem plus a router, wherein the modem will bring Internet to your house and the router will let multiple devices connect to it.

-Fortunately, modern routers combine the features of both a regular modem and a router, which means that you don’t need to have two separate devices.
-In fact, due to the increasing popularity of such routers, some ISPs often provide free routers to their customers when they subscribe to their broadband plans.
+Fortunately, modern devices called gateways combine the features of both a modem and a router into a single unit, which means that you don’t need to have two separate devices.
+In fact, most ISPs now provide gateway devices to their customers when they subscribe to broadband plans, though they often charge a monthly rental fee for the equipment.